Oliver-915/Chapter-7-Team-Project/README.md

-Chapter-7-Team-Project
-Program name: Ezee dice game
-Brody D, Oliver Albert

-<Ezee> Description
-The program is a dice simulation game.
-The goal is to role 12 dice as many times to get the same number.

 Function 1 (main): \Accepts no arguments Calls all functions to play the number of games specified Function 2 (outputdice(dice)): Accepts dice Outputs each die in the list